 SINGAPORE — Asia-Pacific markets traded mixed on Monday as investors kept an eye on the coronavirus pandemic and rising interest rates in the U.S.

-Shares of China Life Insurance in Hong Kong fell 1.93%, recovering from earlier losses of more than 2.3%.
+Shares of China Life Insurance in Hong Kong fell 1.49% in afternoon trade.
 Reuters reported that China’s Central Commission for Discipline Inspection said on Saturday that it had placed China Life Chair Wang Bin under investigation.
-The company’s Shanghai-listed shares fell more than 2%.
+The company’s Shanghai-listed shares fell around 1.74%.